jzielinski47/avs-inteligent-traffic-control/readme.md

 4. Now you can track every step and what's happening under the hood.

 ## REST API backend
-The simulation wouldn't be possible without the well-structured backend.
+The GUI simulation wouldn't be possible without the well-structured backend.
 The following endpoints handle all necessary operations to manage and simulate traffic flow effectively.

 #### Check communication
 ```http